 Supporting Ideas Helping the Main Idea

-- Colonialism froze the development of feudal and tribal societies until independence.
+- European imperialism freezing the development of all colonized societies until independence

 Confused About Main and Supporting Ideas?